Steep Rise in Bankruptcy Cases

-A creditor has the right to review the debtor’s financial status report, resolutions of the creditors’ meeting, resolutions of the creditors’ committee, the administrator’s supervision report, and the debtor’s financial and operational information necessary for the creditor to participate in the proceeding.
+A creditor has the right to review the debtor’s financial status report, resolutions of the creditors’ meeting, resolutions of the creditors’ committee, the administrator’s supervision report, and the debtor’s financial and operational information necessary for the creditor to participate in the proceedings.

 The administrator will manage and dispose of the debtor’s assets after taking the assets into custody under the proceeding.
-The use or sale of assets should be subject to the asset management plan and the assets disposition plan made by the administrator and then approved by the creditors’ meeting.
+The use or sale of assets should be subject to the assets management plan and the assets disposition plan made by the administrator and then approved by the creditors’ meeting.

 Normally, the sale of assets during the proceeding is conducted by public auction, unless the creditors’ meeting agrees otherwise.

 Contractual transactions regarding the sale of assets are only enforceable with the approval of the creditors’ meeting.

 The administrator is responsible for executing the asset disposition plan if that plan is approved by the creditors’ meeting.
 A purchaser will acquire good title in a sale executed pursuant to such a restructuring proceeding, free and clear of claims.
 Creditors are neither allowed to bid nor act as stalking horses in a sale process under the proceeding.

 If a contract of transaction was signed prior to the proceeding and it has not been fully performed by both parties, the administrator will have the power to decide whether to rescind or adhere to the contract on the basis of maximising the debtor’s asset value.

 No secured creditor liens or any security arrangements will be released pursuant to a restructuring.